News and Events

 Tax on TAP: What Is “Job-Related”?

-In order to ensure compliance with current IRS policies, the University will begin withholding tax on Tuition Assistance Program (TAP) benefits for classes that meet all three of the following three criteria (1) If the classes are taken for graduate credit (courses taken for undergraduate credit or for no credit are not taxable); and (2) If classes do not meet the IRS standard of job-relatedness; and (3) If the total tuition benefit used for such courses during the calendar year exceeds $5,250 (only amounts over $5,250 are taxable).
+In order to ensure compliance with current IRS policies, the University will begin withholding tax on Tuition Assistance Program (TAP) benefits for classes that meet all three of the following three criteria (1) If the classes are taken for graduate credit (courses taken for undergraduate credit or for no credit are not taxable); and (2) If classes do not meet the IRS standard of job-relatedness; and (3) If the total tuition benefit used for such courses during the calendar year exceeds $5,250 in value (only amounts over $5,250 are taxable).

 How to Avoid Owing Tax on Your Classes: Make a Case for Job-Relatedness